 The Caribbean Wildlife project cares for around 200 animals which have been rescued, orphaned or confiscated as pets and brought to the centre as well as a few who have been born at the centre.

-Assist keepers with the care of over 150 rescued native animals including jaguars, tapirs, howler monkeys and many more species.
-Educate the local community about the conservation of their local wildlife and habitat.
+Assist keepers with the care of native animals including jaguars, tapirs, howler monkeys and many more tropical species.
+Help prepare food and enrichments for the rescued animals at the educational visitor centre.
 Explore the rainforest, coral reefs and beautiful beaches of Belize in your free time.

 There are 1-2 volunteers at the project at any one time with a maximum of 2.
-You will be working within a larger full time team of staff.
+You will be working within a larger team of staff.